Parents of only children will likely agree: their singleton rules the roost. So, what happens when a baby is on the way?

 Parents can discuss what fun they will have as a family of four, and how wonderful and important a helper the soon-to-be older sibling will be once baby arrives.
 Christopher Bryan, a psychologist and one of the researchers in a study titled ““Helping” Versus “Being a Helper”: Invoking the Self to Increase Helping in Young Children” says that if parents want kids to help, they should ask them to “be a helper.”
 Being called a “helper” can invite your older child to embody a virtue, Bryan told NPR.

 Parents consider allowing their child to be a “helper” in naming the new brother or sister or chiming in on nursery decorations.
 But realistically in most families, there will be feelings of jealousy parents should be aware of no matter how hard parents try.

 In their book Siblings, photographer Nick Kelsh and writer Anna Quindlen examine sibling relationships in words and pictures.
 Anna describes her response to the arrival of one of her brothers: “The most vivid emotion of my childhood, the one I can evoke even now, is my hatred of my brother Bob.
 Truth is, the word hatred, simple and powerful as a punch to the gut, does not even begin to cover what I remember feeling…A virtual rainbow of negative emotions — contempt, loathing, disdain — that is how I remember my life with my brother…”

 Quindlen reveals a crucial feeling, obvious to all young children who see their central position threatened.

 You may be among the lucky parents whose child welcomes the new baby wholeheartedly.
-But, keep in mind that most children yearn for their parents’ attention, time, love, affection—ideally to have their parent or parents exclusively to themselves.
+But, keep in mind that most children yearn for their parents’ attention, time, love, affection.
+Ideally, they want to have their parent or parents exclusively to themselves.
 Sharing mom and dad means having less, a concept that is often difficult for young children to accept.
 In time, most adjust.